Battle of Qalamoun (2013–2014): Battle of Yabroud

-On 14 March, Hezbollah fighters approached Yabroud from the west as a diversion while Army troops attacked from the east, with fire support provided to both forces.
+On 14 March, Hezbollah fighters in Lebanon approached Yabroud from the west as a diversion while Syrian Army troops attacked from the east, with fire support by Iranian militias provided to both forces.
 This left the rebels under heavy bombardment and caught in a pincer.
 The Army soon reached the eastern outskirts of the city.
-During this time, Hezbollah commandos conducted a raid in which they killed 13 rebel leaders, including the Kuwaiti Al-Nusra Qalamoun deputy commander, Abu Azzam al-Kuwaiti.
+During this time, Hezbollah commandos conducted a raid within Yabroud in which they killed 13 rebel leaders, including the Kuwaiti Al-Nusra Qalamoun deputy commander, Abu Azzam al-Kuwaiti.
 This left rebel forces in disarray.
 In the meantime, the Army captured Aqaba hill, east of the town.
 This forced the rebels to retreat towards their rear bases.
 Government forces started entering Yabroud from the east and advanced along the town's main street, while rebels were retreating towards Rankous.
 Fighting was also taking place on the northern edge, between Yabrud and Sahel.

 On 15 March, fighting was reportedly still raging at the eastern entrance of the city, with rebels sending reinforcements after they managed to regroup, while Hezbollah fighters were also fighting inside the town itself.
 Government troops managed to advance "hundreds of meters (yards) inside Yabroud", according to a military source.
 15 air-strikes were conducted against the town during the day.
 One of the strongest rebel groups was sent to defend Mar Maroun hill, east of the town.
 However, rebels were soon surprised when the Army captured Mar Maroun without any notable resistance.
 Thus the Army captured all hills around the town.
 The lack of resistance raised suspicions that the rebel group in charge of defending the hill made a deal with government forces.
 After this, the Army controlled Yabrud's eastern approaches and northeastern boundary.
 Later in the day, government forces had advanced two kilometers inside the town towards a roundabout, according to state TV.
 The SOHR denied government troops had managed to enter the city and said they were still two kilometers away from it.
 In the evening, rebel commanders held a meeting during which they decided to abandon Yabrud, with only the Al-Nusra Front deciding to still stay and fight.